-Prangin Road took its name from the Prangin Canal which ran alongside it.
+Prangin Road is a major road in George Town, Penang.
+The road takes its name from the Prangin Canal which ran alongside it.
 The canal had its origin as a river in the swampy land on that part of town which was subsequently reclaimed and firmed up.
 For much of the 19th century, Prangin Road marks the edge of town, and was known locally as Sia Boey, or Town's End.

 Before motor vehicles become commonplace, the Prangin Canal was a vital artery in transporting produce to and from the local population at this part of town.
 Bullock carts were park along Prangin Road awaiting the sampans and perahus bringing goods inland.
 The wholesale market at Sia Boey was the result of the proximity of the canal.
 However, urbanisation of the area and lack of land for further growth forced the eventual relocation of the market to the Macallum Street Ghaut area, which is more spacious.